 Why not an elimination game then?
 Partly because I prefer avoiding elimination games and partly

 because the game is so balanced that elimination victories would be hard to achieve.
-Instead, the

 Rules (Draft) (Video)